magently/magento-sign2pay/authature/sdks/ios/index.md

 With this settings object, you can instantiate an AuthatureClient.
 AuthatureClient uses a UIWebView to load the OAuth2 pages.
-The delegate gives you control over where this webview ends up in your view hiërarchy.
+The delegate gives you control over where this webview ends up in your view hierarchy.
 More info on the delegate below.

 {% highlight objective-c %}